timmywil/panzoom/README.md

   // Should always be non-empty
   // Used to bind jQuery events without collisions
   // A guid is not added here as different instantiations/versions of panzoom
-  // on the same element is not supported, so don't do it.
+  // on the same element is not supported.
   eventNamespace: ".panzoom",

   // Whether or not to transition the scale